-“So he wants to join us?
+“So, he wants to join us is it?
 Hmmm… He’s a little young…” The captain pretended to ponder about it.
 “Let’s see… If he can land a clean hit on me, I’ll allow it.
 If not, bring him back in a couple years.”
 Zikale replied with a grin, not allowing his intentions to be visible.
 He wanted to test the boy’s skills before making a verdict out loud.

 A commotion could be heard as the spectators who were watching the tests started clamoring into discussions.
-Some laughed at the thought of a 10 year old boy landing a hit onto their captain who had been fighting all morning without getting struck by any of the others.
+Some laughed at the thought of a boy landing a hit onto their captain who had been fighting all morning without getting struck by any of the others.

-Those who laughed didn’t know the man named Troyle.
-Those who knew silently watched with curious eyes.
+Those who laughed did not know the man named Troyle.
+Those who knew, silently watched with curious eyes.

 Troyle turned to his son with a grin.
 “You heard him Kaidus.
 One good hit.”
 He then turned to Zikale.
 “Captain, I implore you to not let your guard down.”
 Troyle quickly advised before moving back to stand with Adalina and Anise.

 “Tell me young man, why do you want to be a mercenary?”
 Captain Zikale asked, looking at Kaidus.

 “I require the practical experience and knowledge that cannot be found in the city and books.”